31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 The good news is that with the Cypress, I was able to get a decent night's sleep without overheating.
 That's because this mattress is charcoal-infused and comes with cooling technology that makes it supportive and breathable.

-This, combined with the non-toxic certification and plant-based materials, means that I'm happy to recommend the Cypress as a much better, more eco-friendly, and healthier alternative to regular memory foam.
+This, combined with the non-toxic certification and plant-based materials, means that I'm happy to recommend the Cypress as a much more eco-friendly alternative to regular memory foam.

 Pros & Cons